This job search feature is for Premium Users.

 Although most social workers work in an office, they may spend time visiting clients.
 School social workers may be assigned to multiple schools and travel around the school district to see students.
 Understaffing and large caseloads may cause the work to be stressful.

 Social workers may work remotely through distance counseling, using videoconferencing or mobile technology to meet with clients and organize support and advocacy groups.

 Social workers, all other have one of the highest rates of injuries and illnesses of all occupations. ("All other" titles represent occupations with a wide range of characteristics that do not fit into any of the other detailed occupations.)

 The majority of social workers work full time.
 They sometimes work evenings, weekends, and holidays to see clients or attend meetings, and they may be on call.

-Overall employment of social workers is projected to grow 11 percent from 2018 to 2028, much faster than the average for all occupations.
-Employment growth will be driven by increased demand for healthcare and social services, but will vary by specialization.
+Overall employment of social workers is projected to grow 12 percent from 2020 to 2030, faster than the average for all occupations.

 How to Become a Social Worker

 There are multiple educational pathways to becoming a social worker, depending on the specialty.